Product

 A nine-class urban classification scheme with diverse geographic patches

-Building A human-made structure with a roof (various sizes, shapes, colors, and materials) and walls across commercial, industrial, institutional, and residential areas,such as office buildings, stores, single family houses, townhouses, and condos.
+0 Building A human-made structure with a roof and walls across various areas, such as office buildings, stores, houses, townhouses, and condos.